ialexanderbrito/ecoleta/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd ecoleta

-# Vá para a pasta server
+# Vá para a pasta Backend
 $ cd backend

 # Instale as dependências